G:UK

 Secondary

-A set of around 6248 triangulation pillars constituted the primary network.
+A set of around 2740 triangulation pillars constituted the secondary network.
 These "filled in the gaps" between the primary stations.

 Fundamental Benchmark